miguelgonrod/TerraMap-AI/README.md

 Still in development....

 ## Licence
-ProyectoIngesoft is available under the BSD-3-Clause license.
+Terramap-AI is available under the BSD-3-Clause license.
 See the LICENSE file for more details.